opendialogai/core/readme.md

 ## Running Tests

-We provide a Docker-based environment for running tests and provide a database environment with [Dgraph](https://Dgraph.io) to run complete conversation tests.
+We provide a [Docker-based environment](https://github.com/opendialogai/opendialog-dev-environment) for running tests - check the instructions there for running tests on core.

-A Lando file is included for running tests.
-Before trying to use Lando make sure to copy `lando.example.env` to `lando.env`.

-Test can be run with:

-    lando test

-More information on testing and setting up a local test environment can be found [on our wiki](https://github.com/opendialogai/opendialog/wiki/Running-tests-through-PHPStorm).

 ### Tests that need DGraph